 Skilled & Technical Trades

 Search online using Subject drop-down menu: Industrial Technology

-Courses in this program will be offered as Hybrid.
+Courses in this program will be offered as Hybrid, On-Campus, and Online with set meeting times

 WELDING/METAL FABRICATION

 Orientation and pre-registration required prior to enrollment.
 Visit sdcce.edu/job-training/welding

 Examples of jobs you may be qualified for after completion of a program:

 Structural Welder \$19/hr.

 Pipe Welder \$19/hr.

 Fabricator \$20/hr.